ImagineLearning/statefun-3.3-embedded-java/README.md

 Return to AWS Identity Center and launch the web console for the account.

 Visit the S3 services page.
-Find the S3 bucket (flink-demo-bucket-*) and upload the following file to the bucket
+Find the S3 bucket (flink-cp-demo-bucket-*) and upload the following file to the bucket
 - `../target/my-stateful-functions-embedded-java-3.3.0.jar` (Flink demo application code)

 Alternatively, use the AWS CLI to upload the file...